This breakfast staple has come out of its shell

 Remember the old ad campaign slogan: “the incredible, edible egg”?
 Turns out it wasn’t too far off the mark.
 Despite the bad rap this simple little “breakfast food” once received, eggs are a low-calorie, low-cholesterol, protein-packed choice.

-So take eggs out of the "time out" closet, because as Clyde Yancy, M.D., chief of cardiology at Northwestern University Feinberg School of Medicine, says, "Eggs are nearly a perfect food."
+So take eggs out of the “time out” closet, because as Clyde Yancy, M.D., chief of cardiology at Northwestern University Feinberg School of Medicine, said, “Eggs are nearly a perfect food.”